BobPortmann/IDLCall.jl/README.md

 ```
 idl.execute("any valid idl code")
 ```
-Note that only primitve data types are supported at this time (e.g., structure variables are not supported yet).
+Note that only primitive data types are supported at this time (e.g., structure variables are not supported yet).

 ## REPL